FuckComputer/FuckDisk/README.md

 > *Let everyone enjoy the fun of fucking*
 >
-> -- Chi_Tang
+> -- Chi\_Tang

 [![State-of-the-art Shitcode](https://img.shields.io/static/v1?label=State-of-the-art&message=Shitcode&color=7B5804)](https://github.com/trekhleb/state-of-the-art-shitcode)

 # FuckDrive
-This is a **WONDERFUL** program to fuck your drive!
+This is a **WONDERFUL** program to fuck your disk!
-This program will write a lot of rubbish files into your drive.
+It will write a lot of rubbish files into your disk.
 It is very safe.
 Enjoy it!

 ## Run